-How Long Must You Keep Business Records for the CRA or IRS?
+How Long to Retain Business Records for the CRA or IRS

 The Number of Years Is Different in Canada and the U.S.

-For U.S. tax returns, "keep records for three years from the date you filed your original return or two years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return.
-Keep records for seven years if you file a claim for a loss from worthless securities or bad debt deduction" (IRS).
+Keep records for three years from the date you filed your original return or two years from the date you paid the tax—whichever is later—if you file a claim for credit or refund after you file your return.
+Keep records for seven years if you file a claim for a loss from worthless securities or bad debt deduction.

-Actually, the Canada Revenue Agency (CRA) states that "if you file your return on time, keep your records for a minimum of six years after the end of the taxation year to which they relate" (emphasis added).
-However, the six years is from the end of the period for which the tax return was filed, so for a tax return filed in 2015 you must keep the records until December 31 of 2021 (one day less than seven years).
+The Canada Revenue Agency (CRA) states that "if you file your return on time, keep your records for a minimum of six years after the end of the taxation year to which they relate."
+However, the six years is from the end of the period for which the tax return was filed.
+So, for a tax return filed in 2015, you must keep the records until December 31 of 2021 (one day less than seven years).
 Most businesses keep their records for seven years to avoid confusion.

-If your records are in electronic form they must be available in a format readable by the CRA.
-For additional information on electronic record keeping requirements see the CRA circular IC05-1R1 Electronic Record Keeping.
+If your records are in the electronic form they must be available in a format readable by the CRA.
+For additional information on electronic recordkeeping requirements see the CRA circular IC05-1R1 Electronic Record Keeping.

 What If I Am Appealing a Tax Judgement?